The Mask is the New Face.

 UnMasked is a creative project of Sharka Bosakova, and a growing number of collaborators as the Exhibition travels to different locations creating new connections and possibilities for performers, musicians, writers and storytellers, visual storytellers, thinkers, educators, supporters, and friends.

-Our collaborators include – Dr Mark Bahnisch, Dr Tinni Choudhury, Thomas Oliver, Golda Guido, Megan Janet White + RAW Bodies, Dorian Dowse, Paul Young, Robert Lort.
+Our collaborators include – Dr Mark Bahnisch, Dr Tinni Choudhury, Thomas Oliver, Golda Guido, Megan Janet White + RAW Bodies, Dorian Dowse, Paul Young, Robert Lort, Ruby Donohoe, Dr Michael Norris, Gemma Wright, Erin O’Rourke.

-We are extremely grateful to Arts Queensland through Metro Arts for funding from the StART grant programme, and also the wonderful help and generous support from QCA Griffith University and Councillor Jonathan Sri (The Gabba Ward) Lord Mayor Community Fund, Logan City Council, and the Logan Art Gallery staff.
+We are extremely grateful to Australian Government, Regional Arts Australia and Flying Arts Alliance, Arts Queensland through Metro Arts for funding from the StART grant programme, and also the wonderful help and generous support from QCA Griffith University and Councillor Jonathan Sri (The Gabba Ward) Lord Mayor Community Fund, Logan City Council, and the Logan Art Gallery staff.
 The Gympie Reginal Council, Gympie Regional Gallery staff, Sunshine Coast Council, Arts Coast and the Butter Factory Art Center Cooroy.

-Thank you also to Erin O’Rourke, Joseph Burgess, Simon Turner, Doug Kwok, Tom Pakosta, Print Systems Australia, and to the Snap Factory and Camilo Hernandez for the photos from the QCA opening.
+Thank you also to Kevin Willson, Joseph Burgess, Doug Kwok, Print Systems Australia, Snap Factory.